quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 ---

 #### Linear Semi-Gradient n-step TD Convergence
 Background context: The text discusses the convergence properties of linear semi-gradient n-step temporal difference (TD) learning methods.
-It explains that while these methods are guaranteed to converge under standard conditions, the rate of convergence and the bound on the error approach zero as \(n\) increases.
+It explains that while these methods are guaranteed to converge under standard conditions, the rate of convergence and the bound on the error approach zero as $n$ increases.

 :p What is the key guarantee regarding the convergence of linear semi-gradient n-step TD?
 ??x
-The key guarantee is that linear semi-gradient n-step TD is guaranteed to converge under standard conditions for all \(n\), converging to a value that is within a bound of the optimal error.
-This bound approaches zero as \(n\) increases, but practical implementations often prefer lower values of \(n\) due to slower learning rates.
+The key guarantee is that linear semi-gradient n-step TD is guaranteed to converge under standard conditions for all $n $, converging to a value that is within a bound of the optimal error.
+This bound approaches zero as $ n $increases, but practical implementations often prefer lower values of$ n$ due to slower learning rates.

 x??

 ---
 #### Higher n in Linear Semi-Gradient TD
-Background context: The text mentions that increasing \(n\) improves the bound on the error but also results in very slow learning.
-Therefore, a balance is usually preferred with some degree of bootstrapping (\(n < 1\)) being preferable over fully deterministic methods.
+Background context: The text mentions that increasing $n $ improves the bound on the error but also results in very slow learning.
+Therefore, a balance is usually preferred with some degree of bootstrapping ($ n < 1$) being preferable over fully deterministic methods.

-:p How does increasing \(n\) affect the convergence and learning rate of linear semi-gradient TD?
+:p How does increasing $n$ affect the convergence and learning rate of linear semi-gradient TD?
 ??x
-Increasing \(n\) tightens the bound on the error but can significantly slow down the learning process.
-This is because higher \(n\) values require more data to converge, making the learning dynamics slower compared to lower \(n\) or bootstrapping methods.
+Increasing $n $ tightens the bound on the error but can significantly slow down the learning process.
+This is because higher$n $ values require more data to converge, making the learning dynamics slower compared to lower$n$ or bootstrapping methods.

 x??